-An early interest in filmmaking, specifically directing, led to Penn's passion for acting, which included several early TV parts.
-He moved to New York City at the age of 19 to pursue a career as an actor.
-He soon landed a part in a Broadway play, Heartland.
+An interest in filmmaking, specifically directing, led to Penn's passion for acting, which included several early TV parts.
+He moved to New York City at the age of 19 and soon landed a part in a Broadway play, Heartland.
 In 1981, he made his film debut alongside budding star Tom Cruise and Academy Award winner Timothy Hutton in the military school drama Taps.

 Penn's breakthrough role came a year later, when he played the perpetually stoned surfer Jeff Spicoli in the high school comedy Fast Times at Ridgemont High (1982) opposite Jennifer Jason Leigh and Judge Reinhold.
-Penn then garnered acclaim for his first starring role in 1983's Bad Boys, and for the drama The Falcon and the Snowman (1985).
+Penn then garnered acclaim for his first starring role in 1983's Bad Boys and for the drama The Falcon and the Snowman (1985).

 In 1985, Penn gained a whole new measure of fame when he married pop icon Madonna.
 Their tumultuous four-year marriage produced one dismal movie, 1986's Shanghai Surprise, and a barrage of tabloid headlines.
 Penn's "bad boy" image only increased with his continued hostility toward the aggressive paparazzi—he served 34 days in prison in 1987 for punching an extra who tried to take his picture.
 Penn and Madonna divorced in 1989.

 In 1991, two years after earning rave reviews for his performance in Casualties of War (1989), Penn directed his first film.
-The feature The Indian Runner opened to a limited release in theaters, and made a meager $34,047 at the box office.
+The feature The Indian Runner opened to a limited release and ultimately made a bit less than $200,000 at the box office.
 Critics gave the film mild praise.

-In 1995, he starred as a death row inmate searching for salvation in the film Dead Man Walking, based on the true story by Helen Prejean.
+Then in 1995, he starred as a death row inmate searching for salvation in the film Dead Man Walking, based on the true story by Helen Prejean.
 The film earned Penn Academy Award and Golden Globe nominations, as well as an Independent Spirit Award.
 The film also did well with audiences, grossing more than $80 million worldwide.